Boukos/w241/assignments/essays/essay2/README.md

 2. Do you intend to do blocking?
 If so, how and why?
 3. What statistical analysis do you intend to do once the data are collected?
 4. If possible, describe how you might do a pilot study with a small number of subjects, early in the project.
 A pilot can often help us avoid egregious mistakes that could spoil the experiment.
 What do you see as the greatest risks to the experiment?
 What might go wrong?

-We expect 3-4 pages, single-spaced.
+This task will probably require between 2 and 4 pages, single-spaced.
 Please post your proposal to the Essay 2 forum on the ISVC for our course section, ideally with a link to a Google Doc that you may revise later.
 Please use the title of your message as the subject line for your forum message.

 After posting your paper the day before class, make sure to read, before class, the drafts posted by the partners we have assigned to you.
 We will use part of the class session to give each other feedback for improvement.